x-deepin/dde-launch-time/README.md

 * `AUTO_LOGIN_USER=deepin`: the user name which is used to launch DDE
 * `DEBUG=1`: if DEBUG contains non-empty string, run dde-launch-time in tracing mode

-If you want to figure out what casuse DDE took so long to launch, the kernel tracing log is saved in currently directory, named dde-launch-time.log.
+If you want to figure out why DDE took so long to launch, the kernel tracing log is saved in currently directory, named dde-launch-time.log.